30 October 12

 Peter Straughan delivered a humbling screenwriters lecture in which he professed a lack of knowledge of the craft but divulged his love of drama, the stage and the big screen.

-On Wednesday 24 October, Peter Straughan delivered the third in a series of BAFTA Screenwriters' Lectures presented annually in partnership with BFI, now in its third year.
+On Wednesday 24 October, Peter Straughan delivered the third in a series of BAFTA Screenwriters' Lectures in association with JJ Charitable Trust presented annually in partnership with BFI, now in its third year.

 BAFTA/ Steve ButlerAsk Peter Straughan what he knows about screenwriting and he’ll tell you: nothing.
 His lecture, he said, was not so much an insight into how to write for the screen but ‘a thirty-minute apology’ from a man who ‘doesn’t know how he does what he does’.